imsun/gitment/README.md

 A Gitment theme is an object contains several render functions.

 By default Gitment has five render functions: `render`, `renderHeader`, `renderComments`, `renderEditor`, `renderFooter`.
-The last four render independent components and `render` function renders them together.
+The last four render independent components and `render` functions render them together.
 All of them can be used independently.

 You can override any render function above or write your own render function.

-For example, you can override the `render` function to put editor before comments list, and render a new component.
+For example, you can override the `render` function to put an editor before the comment list, and render a new component.

 ```javascript
 const myTheme = {